airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/chakra-crm-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# Chakra CRM integration with m1Bot
+# Chakra CRM integration with tropitech

-This documentation provides instructions for integrating Chakra CRM with m1Bot.
+This documentation provides instructions for integrating Chakra CRM with tropitech.
 By following these steps, you'll be able to seamlessly send lead details such as Name, Email, and Phone to Chakra CRM.

 ### Use Case